James Hammond Obituary (2020) - Tuscaloosa News

 Pallbearers are Stephen Hodges, Kevin Hodges, Scott Anders, Spencer Anders, Mike Rice, and David Evers.

-Honorary pallbearers will be Jimmy and Camille Meggs, Billy and Hazel Lake, Larry and Brenda Miles, Carl Faulkner, Clarence Cammack, Patrice Brown, Harvel Johnson, Sunlighters and members of bible study class at Valley View Baptist Church , Dr. Ross Vaughn Dr. Thomas Patton and Valley View Baptist Church.
+Honorary pallbearers will be Jimmy and Camille Meggs, Billy and Hazel Lake, Larry and Brenda Miles, Carl Faulkner, Clarence Cammack, Patrice Brown, Harvel Johnson, Sunlighters and members of bible study class at Valley View Baptist Church , Dr. Ross Vaughn, Dr. Thomas Patton.

+In lieu of flowers, donations can be made to Valley View Baptist Church